nkwhr/docker-fastladder/README.md

 ### Run Fastladder with MySQL

 There's a sample script to start/stop Fastladder with MySQL.
+Data will be permanently stored in `docker-fastladder/data` by default.

 ```
 $ git clone https://github.com/nkwhr/docker-fastladder
 $ cd docker-fastladder
 ```

-Edit `MYSQL_PASSWORD` in start.sh
+Edit `MYSQL_PASSWORD` in start.sh.

 ```
 $ vi start.sh